Lingua Franca

 Ego Nickel Def.: (Origin unknown) a deal point of minimal value to the giving party but significant enough to the receiving party that they in turn compromise on another deal point desired by the giving party.
 Also, a deal point or compromise that allows the receiving party to save face.

-Hinky Def.: erratic, overly exuberant, irrational and sometimes self-destructive behavior by one or more principals in the presence of or after money has been offered on a project but before an agreement is in place between the parties; usually counter-productive to negotiations or to ultimately closing a deal.
+Hinky Def.: (Origin unknown) erratic, overly exuberant, irrational and sometimes self-destructive behavior by one or more principals in the presence of or after money has been offered on a project but before an agreement is in place between the parties; usually counter-productive to negotiations or to ultimately closing a deal.

 “I can’t recommend that.”
 Def.: “No” but can sometimes mean “Let me check with my client first.”